 The placards and plates are available for those who:

-For complete instructions for obtaining a disabled placard or plate, see “Medical Affairs & Disabled Parking.”
+For complete instructions for obtaining a disabled placard or plate, see "Apply for a disability placard or license plate" and complete an application.

 The RMV website contains a wealth of information for Massachusetts drivers, including explanations of licensing drivers and registering vehicles.